carsdotcom/skelebot/README.md

 ## Getting Started

-To get started using Skelebot you can follow the documentation found [here](https://carsdotcom.github.io/skelebot/).
+To get started using Skelebot you can follow the [Documentation](https://carsdotcom.github.io/skelebot/).

 ## Contributing